What Not to Wear in France: A Fashion Guide for Travelers

 Introduction

-When traveling to a foreign country like France, it’s important to be aware of the local customs, including the fashion etiquette.
-French people are known for their impeccable style and fashion sense, and as a visitor, you would want to fit in and show respect for their culture.
-In this guide, we will discuss what not to wear in France to avoid committing any fashion faux pas.
+While traveling to a foreign country such as France, you need to know the local customs which also extends to the fashion etiquette.
+French, as is well noted, are known for their impeccable fashion sense and way of dressing, and 2o any visitor would wish to stay within it, 2o (un) fashionable define them and respect their culture.
+In this guide we will unveil what is not to wear in France to prevent making any fashion faux pas.

 Casual Attire